 The lease is the perfect application for blockchain technology and the right type of token.

 Tokenizing The Lease

 In today’s world, the homeowner looking for rental income needs to make several tradeoffs:

-a) turn over control of the rental to a high-fee agent b) maintain control but rent rooms on a low-trust listings platform c) list on Airbnb or other short-term, high turnover platforms
+a) turn over control of the rental to a high-fee agent b) maintain control but rent rooms on a low-trust listings platform c) list on short-term, high turnover platforms

-- The host/homeowner will enter into the agreement with the guest/tenant if they are living in the home.
-The terms will be simple and transparent for both parties, and will come into enforcement when the initial rent payment (and deposit if applicable) is made
+3 The landlord/homeowner will enter into the agreement with the guest/tenant if they are living in the home.
+The terms will be simple and transparent for both parties and will come into enforcement when the initial rent payment (and deposit if applicable) is made

-- If the host/homeowner wants to rent out their whole home, they can similarly enter into an agreement with a third party who will manage the guests/tenants based on the parameters of the rental contract.
+4 If the landlord/homeowner wants to rent out their whole home, they can similarly enter into an agreement with a third party who will manage the guests/tenants based on the parameters of the rental contract.
 Similarly, this agreement will come into effect when the first payment is made

 5 Payments can be made in any currency, but the ‘lease token’ will be used to codify the rental contract onto the blockchain.
 Holders of such tokens have the ability to arbitrate and manage the contracts in the events that disputes emerge